gamerhat18/cybrdise-blog-hugo/content/posts/quick-vm.md

   - **Enhanced Security**: Containerization ensures extra layers of security for the Enterprise, Universities and the Military that need it.

+  - **Maintenance becomes way easier**: If a system crashed, gets affected by viruses or starts to slow down, then it can be restored back to its working state in a few seconds with just 2 clicks!

+  - **Deploying new systems for users is as simple as copying a file**: Clones of systems can be created in under seconds with just a few clicks.

   - **Lower Price**: Ability to run multiple computers at potentially half the price of traditional parts.

   - **Multiple Users**: One Computer can be used by multiple simultaneous users.